-The review will examine the safety framework applicable to the electricity network in Victoria and assess its effectiveness in achieving desired electricity network safety outcomes.
-It will review the design and adequacy of the of the safety regulatory obligations, incentives and other arrangements governing the safety of Victoria's electricity network.
+The Review was conducted in 2017 and examined the design and adequacy of the safety regulatory obligations, incentives and other arrangements governing the safety of electricity and gas networks.

 The Review found that whilst Victoria has many of the key elements of a leading regulatory system, it also identified areas for improvement, making 43 recommendations chiefly focussed on:

 - strengthening the governance of the Victorian regulator, Energy Safe Victoria